dfinity/motoko/design/DFX-Interface.md

 ---------------------------

 The compiler generates various metadata about the canister via command line flags.
-The compiled Wasm module also includes the metadata in the custom sections.
+The compiled Wasm module also includes these metadata in the custom sections.
+The compiler flag `--public-metadata <name>` controls if the custom section is publicly accessible.
+If `<name>` is in the `public-metadata` flag, the custom section name will be `icp:public <name>`.
+Otherwise, it will be `icp:private <name>`.

 * Candid interface.
   + Compiler flag `--idl` generates the Candid interface for the canister.
 The main service is always a service constructor, which contains the initialization arguments for installing the canister.
-  + Custom section `icp:public candid` stores the interface for the running (initialized) canister, which removes the initializatio arguments.
-This custom section is publicly accessible.
+  + Custom section `candid:service` stores the interface for the running (initialized) canister, which removes the initializatio arguments.
-  + Custom section `icp:private init_args` stores the initialization arguments.
-The argument types can refer to types defined in the `icp:public candid` custom section.
-This custom section is only accessible by the controllers of the canister.
+  + Custom section `candid:args` stores the initialization arguments.
+The argument types can refer to types defined in the `candid:service` custom section.
 * Stable variable.
-  + Compiler flag `--print-stable-vars` generates the signatures for stable variables.
+  + Compiler flag `--print-stable-types` generates the signatures for stable variables.
-  + Custom section `icp:private stable_vars` stores the signatures for stable variables.
-This custom section is only accessible by the controllers of the canister.
+  + Custom section `motoko:stable-types` stores the signatures for stable variables.

+The above metadata is stored in the Wasm module, and is only accessible by the controllers of the canister, unless the metadata name is specified in the `--public-metadata` flag.
-We store the metadata in the Wasm module, so that dfx can compare the current and new type signatures to ensure canister upgrade is safe.

 Invoking the IDE
 ----------------